 [Originally published: July 28, 2021.
-Updated: Jan.
-20, 2022]
+Updated: April 20, 2022]

-Sheela Shenoi, MD, MPH, a Yale Medicine infectious diseases specialist, adds that while the U.S. as a whole has made progress in vaccinations.
-“I hesitate to say that we are approaching a post-COVID world when so many are still being ravaged by this virus,” she says.
+Sheela Shenoi, MD, MPH, a Yale Medicine infectious diseases specialist, also held onto her masks at that time, even though the U.S. as a whole was making progress in vaccinations.
+“I hesitate to say that we are approaching a post-COVID world when so many are still being ravaged by this virus,” she said.
 “If there is anything we should have learned, it is that we are all interconnected; what happens in one part of the world affects everybody.”

 Dr. Shenoi said, “There's nothing that's ‘safe’—it’s always ‘safer.’
 If you are fully vaccinated, it is safer than it was two years ago to be around people without a mask,” she said.

-Dr. Oliveira says his greatest concern is for children exposed to adults who could be infected, especially children younger than 5 who are not eligible for the vaccines, and the majority of whom he says have gotten COVID-19 got it after exposure to an infected parent or other adult.
-He suggests parents do whatever they can to limit a child’s exposure to unvaccinated people.
-“My advice—if your children can’t get the vaccine—is to make sure they are with immunized people outside of school,” he says.
+The doctors also expressed concern for people who are at risk for complications if they do get infected, including those who are older or immunocompromised, and children younger than 5 who are still not eligible for the vaccines.
+Dr. Oliveira suggested parents do whatever they can to limit a child’s exposure to unvaccinated people.
+“My advice—if your children can’t get the vaccine—is to make sure they are with immunized people outside of school,” he said.
 “Try to get everyone in the family who can get the vaccine to get it.”

-Dr. Jubanyik also urges adults to consider wearing masks during flu season if they are at risk for or interact with people who are vulnerable to complications from the flu.
+Karen Jubanyik, MD, a Yale Medicine emergency medicine specialist, urges adults to consider wearing masks during flu season if they are at risk for or interact with people who are vulnerable to complications from the flu.
 “Because the flu hits you all of a sudden—you may feel fine even though you are potentially contagious, then all of a sudden you have a fever of 102,” she says.

 Making a personal choice about masks

 Wearing a face mask has been a topic of debate among some Americans; however, masks are part of the culture in some Asian countries, where people wear them to protect from circulating viruses like the flu.
 The habit took hold after those countries were hit hard by severe acute respiratory syndrome (SARS), which led to more than 8,000 infections and almost 800 deaths in 2002-2003.